 Valued friends and patients.

 We've entered a new phase on the world stage and the dental theater, specifically.
 My practice, originally under Drs Yeoman and Williams, has safely treated patients for almost 70 years and we in this for the long haul, though we find ourselves hauling down a new and uncertain road!
-We are taking the steps necessary to safely treat our patients, following guidance from the Public Health Departments and the State of California, as well as observing standards in excess of those recommended by the CDC.
-Overall, we expect to prioritize treatment until further notice.
+We are taking the steps necessary to safely treat our patients, following guidance from the Public Health Departments and the State of California, as well as observing standards in excess of those recommended by the CDC, which are, IMHO, politicized and inadequate.
+Overall, we expect to prioritize necessary treatment until further notice.
 We have put in place systems for patient care, like rotation of treatment rooms, 50-60 minute room disinfection & sterilization downtime between patient visits, specialized vacuum systems and HEPA filtration throughout the office.
 There are barriers in place, every treatment room has open windows, so it makes it a bit noisy.
-Thankfully, the coronavirus appears to be a very fragile virus, neurtralized by most soaps, disinfectants and time itself.

 1. Take the ADA self assessment query: Click Here.